 You Won’t Miss This Dog Odor

 Finally, there’s flatulence.
-Though it’s normal for your dog to pass gas on occasion, you should watch for an excessive degree of flatulence, which could indicate a food allergy or digestive upset.
+Though it’s normal for your dog to pass gas on occasion, you should watch for an excessive degree of flatulence, which could indicate a digestive upset.
 The important thing, caution experts, is to not dismiss your dog’s odors as commonplace.
 “Your dog shouldn’t smell,” says Dewhirst.
 “It’s not normal.”